 Sarah also collaborates on research projects in the areas of multi-morbidity, patient safety and the management of dermatological conditions.
 She is the author of a systematic review of interventions for acne.

-Sarah was formerly academic lead for the local NIHR Primary Care Research Network.
-She is a member of a number of national research funding and related committees and an advisor to several national bodies.
+Sarah is a member of a number of national research funding and related committees and an advisor to several national bodies.

 Sarah is Associate Dean of the Faculty of Health Sciences.
 She provides leadership for the Schools of Social and Community Medicine and Clinical Sciences and the Centre for Medical Education, supported by the Heads of School and the Programme Directors for MBChB (undergraduate medical programme) and curriculum development.